The WWF is run at a local level by the following offices...

 The loss of nature poses major economic risks and costs, but reshaping economic incentives will create investment opportunities in nature-positive production and consumption and sustainable development pathways.

-If we are to continue thriving on this planet, achieving a nature-positive economy is not an option, but a necessity.
+If we are to continue to prosper on a healthy planet, achieving a nature-positive economy is not an option but a necessity.

 Karen Ellis, Chief Economist at WWF-UK